 Settings.cfgcorrectly as described in Settings.cfg.

-Before you publish your changes, make sure the documentation is rendered correctly.
+Before publishing changes, make sure the documentation is rendered correctly.

-Look at Rendering Documentation With Docker for a quick start.
+Look at Rendering Documentation with Docker for a quick start, how to render locally.

-Think about hosting your extension repository on GitHub.
+Think about hosting your extension repository on GitHub, Bitbucket or GitLab.
 That way others can report issues and assist you by creating change requests for the documentation and code!